MartijnOud/advanced-metrics/README.md

 # Advanced Metrics
-This is a small jQuery plugin that will allow you to automatically collect event data and send it to Google Analytics.
+This is a small jQuery addon that will allow you to automatically collect event data and send it to Google Analytics.

 ## Features
 * Tracks all clicks on `mailto:` links